TRManderson/trm.io/_posts/2017-01-29-structural-subtyping-python.md

 If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

-Structural Subtyping in the Mypy Type-checker
+Structural Subtyping in the mypy Type-checker
 ---------------------------------------------
-The subtype relation in Mypy as it stands is basically just a nominative checker.
+The subtype relation in mypy as it stands is basically just a nominative checker.
 You have to explicitly inherit from a superclass to be considered a subtype of it, pretty much like Java.
-However, there's been an [outstanding issue](https://github.com/python/typing/issues/11) discussing approaches to structural subtyping (which they call "Protocols") since the early days of Mypy.
+However, there's been an [outstanding issue](https://github.com/python/typing/issues/11) discussing approaches to structural subtyping (which they call "Protocols") since the early days of mypy.
 The meat of the proposed approach is in [this comment](https://github.com/python/typing/issues/11#issuecomment-138133867), but I'll summarise here.

 Protocols will be declared as separate classes, inheriting from a magic `Protocol` base class.
 Rather than using `isinstance` to check if something implements a protocol (read: "is a structural subtype of"), there'll be some separate checker function like `implements`.
 Runtime implementation checks are performance expensive, and Protocols are intended to make static checking easier, not necessarily as a runtime representation of an API (though that functionality is still useful), hence the separate method.